mi-erasmusmc/AsthmaCOPDTreatmentPatterns/README.md

 If you like to execute this study package against an OMOP-CDM follow these instructions:

 1. Download and open the R package using RStudio.
+2. Load the renv project environment to ensure that you have all required R packages.
+- To run study package in environment with internet: run renv::restore() in the console.
+- To run study package in environment without internet: first open the R package using RStudio on a computer with internet.
+Specify the folder where your packages are stored by setting the RENV_PATHS_CACHE location (run Sys.setenv("RENV_PATHS_CACHE"=paste0(getwd(),"/renv/cache"))).
+Then run renv::restore() in the console.
+Manually move the study package to the environment without internet (this now includes all required R packages) and again run Sys.setenv("RENV_PATHS_CACHE"=paste0(getwd(),"/renv/cache")) followed by renv::restore() in the console.
-2. Build the package (packages required are listed in DESCRIPTION file).
+3. Build the package (packages required are listed in DESCRIPTION file).
-3. In extras -> CodeToRun.R: specify connection details.
+4. In extras -> CodeToRun.R: specify connection details.
-4. To execute the study run code in CodeToRun.R.
+5. To execute the study run code in CodeToRun.R.
-5. The results are located in '~/shiny/output'.
+6. The results are located in '~/shiny/output'.
-6. Run the Shiny App for an interactive visualization of the results.
+7. Run the Shiny App for an interactive visualization of the results.
-7. Share the results in the automatically generated zip folder.
+8. Share the results in the automatically generated zip folder.